Description

 Accessing PCIe Registers

-The PCIe registers are accessible by issuing AXI read or write transactions to the address space of the DBI gateway's NAP.
-Read and write transactions to the DBI gateway can be initiated from JTAG, AXI initiator logic connected to a NAP, or memory transaction over PCIe.
-To access the DBI gateway from PCIe requires that a PCIe BAR be configured to map to the NAP address space being used by the DBI gateway.
-For more information on configuring the PCIe IP to access the DBI gateway see the knowledge base article, " VectorPath PCIe Design Configuration" (requires login to view) and the Bar Mapping section below.
+The PCIe control and status registers are accessible by issuing AXI read or write transactions to the address space of the DBI gateway's NAP.
+Read and write transactions to the DBI gateway can be initiated from PCIe, JTAG, and AXI initiator logic connected to a NAP.
+Accessing the DBI gateway from PCIe requires a PCIe BAR that is configured to map to the NAP address space being used by the DBI gateway.

 Read Transaction

-A read to the PCIe registers can be completed by issuing an AXI read transaction to the DBI gateway address space.
+A read from the PCIe registers can be completed by issuing an AXI read transaction to the DBI gateway address space.
 Supported AXI read transactions must have a burst size of 32 bits and a burst length of 1.
 The read transaction completes with an AXI read response that is received by the AXI initiator.

-cmd> ac7t1500:noc_read 0x042b0000000
+ac7t1500:noc_read 0x042b0000000 00101b59]]

-tool can be found in the /tools/acx_pcie_peek_poke/
+The acx_pcie_peek_poke tool can be found in the /tools/acx_pcie_peek_poke/ directory of the latest Achronix SDK release.

 32-bit Read to DBI Gateway via PCIe

-$ ./acx_pcie_peek_poke read bar3 0x0
+./acx_pcie_peek_poke read bar3 0x0

 0x00101b59